GabrielleEaston/rails_from_scratch_101/README.md

 # Adding Actions
 The methods in our classes are going to line up with our app's CRUD actions.
 Before we write these, let's take a look at [Active Record](https://git.generalassemb.ly/wdi-nyc-bananas/LECTURE_U04_D06_Active-Record-101).

-Cool, now that we're familiar with Active Record syntax, let's add our actions and assign our instance variables:
+Cool, now that we're familiar with Active Record syntax, let's open up our `users_controller.rb` file, add our actions, and assign our instance variables:

 ```
 class UsersController